 At Strathcona-Tweedsmuir School (STS), we are always thinking about how best to prepare students for the future to ensure that they have the skills they will need to thrive in the 21st Century.

 STS recognizes that our students are digital natives; that technology is ubiquitous in their personal and academic lives.
 Research reveals that students’ comfort with technology in their personal lives is not synonymous with their mastery of technology to facilitate their learning or collaborate for learning’s sake.
-As such, it is paramount that schools provide leadership for information communication technology skills (ICT skills) in such a way that students learn how to engage with technology ethically and responsibly, while developing key competencies for 21st Century careers.
+As such, it is paramount that schools teach information technology skills (ICT), digital citizenship skills, and computational thinking skills to prepare students for the 21st Century.